 International study and research opportunities continue for students after graduating with an undergraduate degree, and the Study Abroad Office has launched a new profile series to highlight that.
-“Going Abroad Again” is organized by Kyle Keith, one of the office’s international programs coordinator.
+“Going Abroad Again” is organized by Kyle Keith, one of the office’s international programs coordinators.

 What is the series all about?

 The “Going Abroad Again” interview series is a collection of short, written interviews with NC State staff, faculty, and alumni about their post-graduation international experiences.
 In the interviews, which are published and curated on our website and also circulated via newsletter to current students, participants share details about what their experience or program was like, how they found out about it, and what advice they have for current NC State students who are curious about additional international opportunities after graduation.
 So far, interviewees have shared their diverse experiences in Brazil, England, Germany, Italy, Japan, Jordan and Norway as teachers, graduate students, interns and citizen diplomats.

 Why did you decide to start the series?